outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - general vertex variables: topic, origin/destination, reason/cause/point/intent, errors, variables, types
       - comedy vertex variables: sincerity, stupidity, stakes, tension-resolution/expectation-subverting pattern variation
       - music vertex variables: tone, tension-resolution/expectation-subverting pattern variation, lyrics
-      - optimization metric vertex variables: solution metric patterns (what other solutions optimize for, to determine optimization metrics to apply)
+      - optimization metric vertex variables: solution metric patterns (what other solutions optimize for, to identify optimization metrics to apply)

   - when is it optimal to store a mixed structure of varying specificity (like a type, intent, cause & a specific example)
       - when there are potential uncertainties to resolve, like whether the example represents a new error, type, or variable, bc the example doesnt fit known structures